dnda-scaler/scaleway-ansible-terraform/README.md

 ![Ansible App Deployment](./docs/resources/images/ansible_app_deployment.png)

 The Nginx Application deployed will be accessible from the Load Balancer Public IP.
-It can be retrieved from the terrafomr output **service_address**
+It can be retrieved from the terraform output **service_address**

-Application has been provisionned so command can be launched
-1. kubectl apply -f k8s
-Terraform will be used to deploy the whol

-//TODO IP of the Load Balancer with terraform

-Project that combines ansible and terraform to deliver infrastructure and configuration on scaleway infrastructure.
-VPC Context
-# Infrastructure
-Terraform will be used to provide underlying infrastructure which will perform the following :
-- Ubuntu Controller  with ansible installed (through Cloud init)
-- Scaleway Credentials update within
-- 2*Ubuntu Server
-- 1* Centos Server
-- SSH Key Generation
-- Ansible Configuration Generation (including static hosts group) following model
-    [ubuntu]
-ansible-ubuntu-0
-ansible-u
-[centos]
-[linux:children]
-centos
-ubuntu
-tf_var_secret_key
-# Ansible
-Ansible will be here used for applications deployment on our instance keys
-# Deployment
-# TODO Add schema
+# Notes
-## Prerequisites
-- Terraform
-## Infrastructure
-1. Rename terraform.tfvars.template -> terraform.tfvars
-2. Rename provider.tf.template -> provider.tf
-3. Provide provider info
-4. Fill the terraform.tfvars
-5. terraform init
-6. terraform apply
+This example can also be used as Sandbox for Ansible deployment by using your own playbooks or Role from Galaxy.
-# Disclaimer
+# Warning
-Static Hosts
+- Ansible inventory is static and generated just once (So if you add a server you should update it manually)
-root user
+- root user is static (To be fix)
-Playbook source is copy once
+- Playbook source is copy once and not synchronized